NextronSystems/asgard-manual/usage/appendix.rst

    Certificate signing command

-Enter the passphrase for your CA’s private key
+Enter the passphrase for your CA's private key

 .. figure:: ../images/image114-1592780409148.PNG